rigetti/pyquil/docs/source/start.rst

 The program we will create prepares a fully entangled state between two qubits, called a Bell State.
 This state is in an equal superposition between :math:`\ket{00}` and :math:`\ket{11}`, meaning that it is equally likely that a measurement will result in measuring both qubits in the ground state or both qubits in the excited state.
-For more details about the physics behind these concepts, see :ref:`intro`.

 To begin, start up python however you like.
 You can open a jupyter notebook (type ``jupyter notebook`` in your terminal), open an interactive python notebook in your terminal (with ``ipython3``), or simply launch python in your terminal